suikan4github/kaiten-yaki/ubuntu_en.md

 export PASSPHRASE

 # Device and partition setting.
 If you wan to MAKE /dev/sda2 as linux root partition,
-# set the DEV and ROOTPARTITION to /dev/sda and 2, respectively.
+# set the DEV and CRYPTPARTITION to /dev/sda and 2, respectively.
 # EFI partition is usually fixed as partition 1.
 If you set 0, Script will skip to make it.
 export DEV="/dev/sda"

 # If you set to "0", EFI partition will no be made.
 export EFISIZE="100M"

-if [  $EFISIZE != "0" -a $EFISIZE != "0M"  ] ; then
-export EFIPARTITION=1
-export ROOTPARTITION=2
-else
-export ROOTPARTITION=1
-fi

-# You man wat to change the LVROOT for your installation
+# You may want to change the LVROOT for your installation
-export CRYPTPARTITION="luks_volume"
+export CRYPTPARTNAME="luks_volume"
 export VGNAME="vg1"
 export LVSWAP="swap"
 export LVROOT="ubuntu"

-# If you set SWAPSIZE "0", the script skips to create the swap volume.
+# If you set "0" to SWAPSIZE, the script skips to create the swap volume.
+# This is useful if you add a distribution to the system which has swap volume already.
+export SWAPSIZE="8G"

-# ROOTSIZE is percentage to the free space in the volume group.
+# The ROOTSIZE is percentage to the free space in the volume group.
 # 50% mean, new partition will use 50% of the free space in the LVM volume group.
-export SWAPSIZE="8G"
 export ROOTSIZE="50%FREE"

+# Do not touch following lines.
+if [  $EFISIZE != "0" -a $EFISIZE != "0M"  ] ; then
+export EFIPARTITION=1
+export CRYPTPARTITION=2
+else
+export CRYPTPARTITION=1
+fi
 ```
 ## Format the disk
 C A U T I O N : Following scripts destroy all the data in your disk.
 Make sure you want to destroy all.